Skip to Content

 Outdoor Activities

-If you want more outdoor adventure, then head to Enchanted Rock State Park and climb the giant pink granite dome.
-Enchanted Rock does get busy on the weekends, so be sure to make reservations in advance if you want to add this to your list.
+Enchanted Rock gets busy on the weekends, so make reservations in advance if you want to add this to your list.

 You will pass Wildseed Farms on your way from Austin to Fredericksburg, so go ahead and add it to your list as well.
 They have beautiful fields of wildflowers and even sell wildflower seeds in their gift shop!